 For the construction of the algorithm to measure the LWE product, the temporal resolution is fully related to the temporal resolution of the LWL.
 LWE is inferred from a combination of hypsometry and LWL products.
 Hypsometry is a priori validated for each lake, using a 2-D vector (LWE, LWL) obtained from a selected set of satellite images with corresponding LWL from satellite altimetry.
-The LWE products is then calculated when LWL variable is produced from satellite altimetry.
-Therefore, the temporal resolution for LWE is controlled by the temporal resolution of LWL and is ranging from few days for large lakes to 35 days for smaller one.
-Practically, with current constellation of satellite imagers (in optic and radar) this is not realistic to estimate daily full coverage for a large number of lakes worldwide.
-The proposed methodology remains the most relevant and the mostly used in the community.
+The LWE products are then calculated when the LWL variable is produced from satellite altimetry.
+Therefore, the temporal resolution for LWE is controlled by the temporal resolution of LWL and ranges from a few days for large lakes to 35 days for smaller ones.
+Practically, with the current constellation of satellite imagers (in optical and radar) it is not realistic to estimate daily full coverage for a large number of lakes worldwide.
+The proposed methodology remains the most relevant and the mostly used in the community working on water mass detection.